Development and continuous delivery FAQ

 - Use cloud VMs to scale out when projects require additional resources for a limited period of time.
 It is more cost effective than planning for worst-case capacity on premise.

-- Connect all VMs (on premise and cloud VMs) to VSTS for version control.
+- Connect all VMs (on premise and cloud VMs) to Azure DevOps for version control.